RobinThrift/blockLog/README.md

 ```

 ##Usage with [Express.js](http://expressjs.com/api.html#app.use)
-`blocks 'n' logs` comes with a middleware wrapper for `express.js` applications.
+`blockLog` comes with a middleware wrapper for `express.js` applications.

 ```js
 //...